mhagiwara/mhagiwara.github.io/content/tinysegmenter.md

 ### Features (from the original TinySegmenter)

-- Around 95% segemntation precision for Japanese news articles.
+- Around 95% segmentation precision for Japanese news articles.
 - Segmentation units are compatible with [MeCab + IPADic](http://taku910.github.io/mecab/)
 - Only 23KB of source code.
 Just copy it anywhere and no other things are required.
 -  No dependency on any dictionaries - character-based segmentation (Features: character, character N-grams, character types).